-These are the same wreaths from JOANN.
+These are the same wreaths that make our house so festive.
 I was so obsessed with these a few years ago that I bought them for the Waco house too.

 How about the wreaths in our family room windows?
 Once again, these are fresh.
 And very inexpensive!

 Or what about the dining room?
 These are fresh too!